kyoz/godot-leaderboard/README.md

 # About

-This plugin helps you request Leaderboard on mobile (Android/iOS).
+This plugin helps you to easy implement simple Leaderboard on your mobile game (Android/iOS).

 Built using automation scripts combined with CI/CD to help speed up the release progress as well as the release of hotfixes which save some of our time.